 First, check if it's cheaper for you to let your customer return the product to your supplier or to let your customer keep the product and just send a new one.
 You learned this at the beginning of this article!

-If you figured out that it’s cheaper for you to send a new product to your customer, then what I like to do is write something like this to your customer:
+If you've figured out that it's cheaper for you to send a new product to your customer then what I like to do is write something like this to your customer:

-I’m so sorry to hear that your bracelet was not the same as we described it in our description.
+I'm so sorry to hear that your bracelet was not the same as it was described in our description.